-The Chief Ombudsman Peter Boshier has released his latest Official Information Act (OIA) and Local Government Official Information and Meetings Act (LGOIMA) data.
+Chief Ombudsman Peter Boshier today released his latest Official Information Act (OIA) and Local Government Official Information and Meetings Act (LGOIMA) data.

 About the data

-The data released by the Ombudsman concerns both OIA and LGOIMA complaints received and complaints completed from 1 July to 31 December 2019.
+The data released by the Ombudsman concerns both OIA and LGOIMA complaints received and completed from 1 July to 30 December 2020.
 It includes information on the number of complaints received by Minister or agency, the nature of the complaint and type of complainant (media, private individual, etc).
 For the complaints completed, the data also includes the outcome of the complaint.

 The data does not enable a direct comparison among agencies, as complaints data on its own does not give the full picture.
 The number of complaints received by the Ombudsman may be a very small proportion of the total number of OIA or LGOIMA requests received by an agency.

 See the Ombudsman’s complaints data: OIA and LGIOMA complaints received July - December 2020.

 At the same time as the Ombudsman published complaints and outcomes data, Te Kawa Mataaho Public Service Commission (formerly the State Services Commission) published its data on OIA requests received by agencies and their response times.
 This data can be viewed here.